yrammos/SublimeLog/README.md

 ### Version history

 #### 4/18/2013
-- NEW: Support for Sublime Text 3
+- NEW: Adds support for Sublime Text 3
 - NEW: Settings modifications no longer necessitate an editor restart to take effect.

 #### 7/17/2012
-- NEW: Added preferences menu (Sublime Text 2 > Preferences > Package Settings > SublimeLog).
+- NEW: Adds preferences menu (Sublime Text 2 > Preferences > Package Settings > SublimeLog).
 - FIXED: Default and user preferences are now honored as expected.

 #### 6/26/2012